czetsuya/graalvm-python/README.md

 # GraalVM Python

-This is a demonstration project on how you can run other programming languages such as Javascript and Python in a Java application using Quarkus framework.
+This is a demonstration project on how you can run other programming languages such as Javascript and Python in a Java application using GraalVM and Quarkus framework.

 ## Preparing the local environment